Midwife in the Tire Swing

 “‘There are hints.
 Can’t deny it.
 The Illuminati.
 It’s Celtic.’
 Keltic he said, politically correct.
 Celtic with a K. ‘Europe will take control of the North American money market, the world.
 A few control and direct everything, sharers of secret knowledge.
 There is a plan, Jesse, Satan’s plan.’

 “I was tempted to quote some Scripture but didn’t—he might see me as competition.
 Now this is Jesse Youngblood, Heidi, who’s not one bit shy.
 Heh, heh.
 Not shy about plots, but about plots inside of plots.
-Enough worried people, feeling powerless, and they go home and get their guns.
+Enough worried people, feeling helpless, and they go home and get their guns.
 Carl knew my number.
-Things were going to hell and God was on his side to fight a conspiratorial secret evil out there.
+Things were going to hell and God was on his side to fight a secret evil out there.
 Carl was thoughtful, not crazy.
 But he had my number and my name while all I had was ‘Carl.’

 “Carl explained, calming and confidential.
 Everyone suspected that there were puppet masters controlling things.
 What else could explain so much misery if there is a just and merciful God?
 Carl was talking and I had not been listening.
 I hurried to catch up.
 ‘Illuminati, sure.
 Hey, ever read Name of the Rose?
 They made a movie out of it.’
 Gotta fess up I didn’t read the book.